 Unequal love is a normal part of relationships.
 There is a natural ebb and flow to love.
 When love is out of balance for an extended period of time, it is painful.
 It makes one evaluate the relationship.
+Trying to save or rebuild the marriage all by yourself, solo, is challenging and stressful.
 In this article, I show you how to get the love back in balance.
-Balancing the love is how you can flourish in an unequal love relationship.
+The efforts you can take to balance the love is how you can flourish in an unequal love relationship.

 Writing for ThoughtCatalog.com, Chelsea Fagan writes an article about unequal love.
 She’s experienced it.
 She knows what it’s like to love yourself less because the one you love, loves you less than you love them.
 It can be humiliating.
 The many who left comments gush at the article reading about someone who experienced what they are now experiencing.
 She handles the issue with a soft touch.

 As a marriage coach, I see things differently.
 I have to assume most of the readers of Chelsea Fagan are young and may be in their first “real” relationship.
 They do not have the experience of having lived it before.
 When you feel love for someone, you don’t want to let it go, even though it may be the best thing to do.
 It hurts.
 There is a real gut-wrenching pain to unequal love.
 As a marriage coach, working with unequal love is very common.